 Here's the lowdown on tipping in American restaurants.

-How Much To Tip
+How Much to Tip

+But the United States is not the norm.
 In Italy, for example, the norm is not to tip or to tip very little, especially since most osterias and trattorias will include an il servizio (or service) charge.

 How to Calculate a Tip